rsyncOSX/RsyncOSXdocs/content/post/Built.md

 ## RsyncOSX vs RsyncUI

-RsyncOSX and RsyncUI shares a few of the basic components.
+RsyncOSX and RsyncUI shares most of the code for the model components.

-| App      | Code | Paradigm |
-| ----------- | ----------- |   ----------- |
-| RsyncOSX   | Swift, Storyboard   | imperativ (Swift)      |
-| RsyncUI   | SwiftUI, Swift | declarativ  (SwiftUI)     |

 RsyncOSX is a pure Swift and Storyboard based macOS application.
 RsyncUI is a pure SwiftUI and Swift based macOS application.
 Both apps utilizes another great declarative library Combine developed by Apple.
 As well as JSON files for storing tasks, logrecords and user configuration.
 The main difference between the two apps is the UI part and how the UI is designed and built.

+| App      | Code | Paradigm |
+| ----------- | ----------- |   ----------- |
+| RsyncOSX   | Swift, Storyboard   | imperativ (Swift)      |
+| RsyncUI   | SwiftUI, Swift | declarativ  (SwiftUI)     |

 *RsyncOSX* utilizes Storyboard, which is a tool for graphical design of views.
-All UI components like buttons, tables and other UI components are added and placed within the view by Xcode.
+All UI components like buttons, tables and other UI components are added and placed within the view by the developer utilizing Xcode.
 After design all UI components are connected, create bindings, to Swift code.
 This is a manual action performed by the developer.
 If the developer misses to bind a UI component, the app will crash with an nil pointer exception every time that view is exposed.

+Storyboard for the tab views:
+{{< image src="/images/Xcode/storyboard1.png" alt="" position="center" style="border-radius: 8px;" >}}
+Storyboard for the sheetviews:
+{{< image src="/images/Xcode/storyboard2.png" alt="" position="center" style="border-radius: 8px;" >}}

 *RsyncUI* utilizes SwiftUI for all UI parts.
 All UI parts are views, which is a value type struct and not a reference type class, and they are programatically coded.
 A  value type cannot be changed unless utilizing a mutating function.
 In  SwitfUI there are special property wrappers like `@State` and `@Binding` for local and private properties and properties for transferring data between views .
 There are property wrapper  like `@StateObject` which are of reference type.
 The latter property wrapper is initialized in the view as a class of type Observeable object.
 And there are many other property wrappers to be used within SwiftUI.
 RsyncUI utilizes only a few.